 Wrongful termination (or wrongful discharge) occurs when an employee is wrongly fired by his or her employer.
-Wrongful termination can be based on several theories, such as breach of an employment contract or protection given under the Whistleblower Protection Act of 1989.
+It can be based on several theories, such as breach of an employment contract or protection given under the Whistleblower Protection Act of 1989.

 The employment lawyers at The Cochran Firm have obtained significant verdicts or settlements in a multitude of noteworthy cases.
 We are equally committed to fighting for your worker rights and ensuring that you are fairly treated and compensated.